 Detailed disputed item discussion and support

 Finally, the submissions should include very detailed discussions of the disputed items and sufficient supporting documentation.
 The discussions should describe and quantify the disputed item, reference the applicable accounting guidance, refer to specific applicable transaction agreement provisions, discuss why one party is correct and the other is not, and give a conclusion that links back to the transaction agreement (e.g., consistent with historical accounting practices).
-All of this information is necessary to provide the expert with sufficient knowledge on each disputed item to make an informed determination.
+All of this information is necessary to provide the expert with sufficient information regarding each disputed item to make an informed determination.
 The supporting documentation is also key and it should be relevant.
 It is especially critical to provide supporting documentation that may not be obvious.
 An expert will typically request accounting related information if not provided with a party’s submission, but he or she may not be aware of certain information relevant to a disputed item.
 For example, for disputed items related to excess inventory, typical supporting documentation would include historical sales or usage of the inventory items in dispute.
-This information may be incomplete when considered in isolation because there may be additional information such as a product improvement or a new sales channel that would provide the expert with a better understanding of the future expected inventory usage.
+While useful, such information may be incomplete when considered in isolation because there may be additional information such as a product improvement or a new sales channel that would provide the expert with a better understanding of the future expected inventory usage.
 If this additional information is not provided (or not requested because the expert was unaware of its existence), the expert could unknowingly make a determination that is not fully informed.

 Selecting the right expert